 If you made the 20% capital gain election, enter only the ordinary income portion of the distribution on this line.
 The ordinary income portion is the amount from Form 1099-R, box 2a, minus the amount from box 3 of that form.
 Add the amount from line F of the NUA Worksheet if you included NUA capital gain in the 20% capital gain election.
+On the dotted line next to line 8, write "NUA" and the amount from line F of the NUA Worksheet.

 If you did not make the 20% capital gain election and did not elect to include NUA in taxable income, enter the amount from Form 1099-R, box 2a.
 If you did not make the 20% capital gain election but did elect to include NUA in your taxable income, add the amount from Form 1099-R, box 2a, to the amount from Form 1099-R, box 6.
 Enter the total on line 8.
-On the dotted line next to line 8, write "NUA" and the amount of NUA included.
+On the dotted line next to line 8, write "NUA" and the amount from Form 1099-R, box 6.